haglobah/manzanit0.github.io/_posts/2020-05-08-asp-core-razor-wizard.md

 layout: post
 title: ".NET Core: Building a server-rendered wizard"
 author: Javier García
-category: .NET
+category: .net
-tags: dotnet, asp, server-rendering, forms
+tags: .net, asp, server-rendering, forms
 ---

 As you can see based on my most recent posts, I've been focusing on some ASP.NET Core development.
 Recently, one of the things I've been working on is a snappy form with a wizard-like interface which would allow the users of an application to input the information without being overwhelmed with the amount data required.